alexmanrique/blog/_posts/2026-02-19-migrating-to-java17-and-spring-boot-335-using-claude-code-and-cursor.md

 ## The migration process

 The migration was carried out in several strategic commits that allowed keeping the project functional at each step:

+### 0. Preparation: Planning and maximizing test coverage

+Before touching any migration code, I followed a structured approach using **plan mode** in Claude Code.
+This involved creating a detailed migration plan upfront, breaking down the entire process into manageable steps and identifying potential challenges before starting.

+**Using Plan Mode:**
+Plan mode is particularly valuable for non-trivial tasks like this migration.
+It forces you to:
+- Think through the entire process before executing
+- Identify dependencies between different migration steps
+- Anticipate breaking changes and compatibility issues
+- Create a clear roadmap with checkpoints

+The plan mode helped me structure the migration into logical phases:
+1. Preparation (test coverage)
+2. Dependency updates
+3. Framework migrations
+4. Configuration updates
+5. CI/CD updates
+6. Verification and cleanup

+**Maximizing test coverage:**

+One of the first things I did was **maximize test coverage** to the highest possible level.
+This was a critical decision that paid off significantly during the migration.

+Why was this important?
+- **Safety net**: Comprehensive tests act as a safety net, catching regressions immediately when something breaks during migration
+- **Confidence**: High test coverage gives confidence that the application behavior remains unchanged after migration
+- **Faster debugging**: When tests fail, they pinpoint exactly what broke, making debugging much faster
+- **Documentation**: Tests serve as living documentation of expected behavior

+I expanded the test suite with new tests for services, mappers, and controllers that weren't previously covered.
+This included:
+- New test classes for `CarService`, `DriverService`, and various mappers
+- Additional test cases for edge cases and boundary conditions
+- Tests for domain value objects like `GeoCoordinate`

+Having this comprehensive test suite in place before starting the migration was invaluable.
+Every time I made a change, the tests would immediately tell me if something broke, allowing me to fix issues incrementally rather than discovering them all at once at the end.

 ### 1. Updating pom.xml